 For all the Essay and Creative Writing Awards, students are required to submit a piece of work for consideration by the Department.
-Please note that entries must have been originally submitted in a course offered by the Department of English, Film, and Theatre in the academic year that has just concluded (for example, entries submitted in April 2018 must have been originally submitted for a course held during the 2017-2018 regular session or the 2017 summer session to be eligible).
+Please note that entries must have been originally submitted in a course offered by the Department of English, Theatre, Film & Media in the academic year that has just concluded (for example, entries submitted in April 2018 must have been originally submitted for a course held during the 2017-2018 regular session or the 2017 summer session to be eligible).
 Each entry should include the student's name, student number, address, award category, and the course in which the entry was originally submitted, including the instructor’s name and original date of submission.
 Entries that fail to provide this information will not be considered.

 Email entries to firstname.lastname@example.org no later than April 30th.
 An e-mail confirming receipt will be sent within a few days.
 If you do not receive confirmation, your entry has not been received.